inveniosoftware/invenio/docs/tutorial-module/develop.rst

 4. Create the record creation function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``utils.py`` module will create a helper function that creates a record.
+The ``utils.py`` file contains all helper functions of our module, so let's write the first utility that will create a record.

 In ``invenio_unicorn/utils.py``